-This flower is a simple take off of the bottle tree designs.
-It uses spikes, scrap metal, rebar and bottles to complete the design.
+This flower is a simple take-off of the bottle tree design.
+It uses spikes, scrap metal, rebar, and bottles to complete the design.
 Weld up the design and then search for a couple of green bottles to complete the look.

 Toilet Paper Holder

 This rustic design toilet paper holder uses two horseshoes and a spike.
-This design is heavy duty and easy to load and unload t-paper from.
-Combine this project with a couple others to create a unique look for your bathroom.
+This design is heavy-duty and easy to load and unload t-paper from.
+Combine this project with a couple of others to create a unique look for your bathroom.

 This tree would look nice as a focal point in your garden during the summer months.
 Then for the holidays decorate it with lights for the Christmas season.